ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

     The order of items in the Hierarchy is the order in which they'll be executed.
 Scripts dealing with game logic are best placed at the top!

 We are going to update the game when the player has picked up all the possible coins.
 First, we'll need a new Text Control which we'll name `CoinUI` which will only show up when the game is over, alerting the player all coins have been collected.
+Remember to make 'CoinUI' a child of the 'Client Context'.

 Add the following code to `CoinGameLogic`: